xlanor/matilda-tools/README.md

 To execute, write your own connection string (I used PDO as compared to mySQLi for this script, so take note of that), create a database table in your local mySQL table, and run as a cronjob.

+## cna_newstories.php
+This is a PHP script to scrape new stories from CNA using the RSS feed, and save the Title, URL and category into a mySQL Database for retrieving by Matilda, in a soon-to-be-built search function.

+To execute, write your own connection string (I used PDO as compared to mySQLi for this script, so take note of that), create a database table in your local mySQL table, and run as a cronjob.
+This requires [http://simplehtmldom.sourceforge.net/](Simple HTML DOM) to run.

 ## running the script as a cronjob.

 ```bash